Skip to main content

 • Current photograph

 Sex offender registration will generally follow the offender for years.
 Some sex crimes require lifetime registration.
-Sex offenders have to register with their local law enforcement office within a few days of release from prison.
-Offenders will have to re-register every year or anytime they plan to move.
+Sex offenders must register with their local law enforcement office within a few days of release from prison.
+Offenders will have to re-register every year or anytime they plan to move, or they can also risk another Felony charge of failing to register as a predatory offender.

 Defense Strategies to Indecent Exposure Charges

-It can be difficult to defend against charges for indecent exposure.
+It can be difficult to defend against charges of indecent exposure.
 The public may jump to conclusions and think you are guilty because of a simple misunderstanding.
-With so much at stake, it is important to fight for your rights and your reputation.
+With jail time and much more at stake, fighting for your rights and reputation is vital.

-If you are accused of indecent exposure or lewd conduct, remember, the prosecutor must prove all elements of the charge beyond a reasonable doubt.
-Contact a criminal defense attorney who understands high-stakes sex crimes.
-Sex crime charges can be embarrassing but your conversation with your lawyer will be protected by the attorney-client privilege.
+If you are accused of indecent exposure or lewd conduct, remember the prosecutor must prove all elements of the charge beyond a reasonable doubt.
+Contact an experienced criminal defense attorney who understands high-stakes sex crimes and legal defenses.
+Sex crime charges can be embarrassing, but the attorney-client privilege will protect your conversation with your lawyer.